E EidosAGI

 Execution

-Install pip install visionlog-md pip install research-md pip install ike-md
+Install pip install research-md pip install governor-md pip install docket-md

 The whole trilogy.
 One line.